Advertiser Disclosure

 Verify Proper Licensing and Insurance

-Make sure that any businesses you're considering are properly licensed, bonded, and insured, with both general liability and workers compensation coverage.
-This protects you from liability for potential injuries and accidents.
+Verify that any providers you're considering are properly certified, bonded, and insured, with both general liability and workers compensation policies.
+This shields you from liability for possible injuries and accidents.
 Ask potential providers for current licensing and insurance papers.

 Choose Reputable Brands